Modern Vintage Valentine's Giveaway

 Throughout development, I worked closely with the web development and QA/QC teams, providing clear scope, reviewing builds, and testing flows prior to launch to ensure a smooth and reliable experience.

-The outcome
+The impact

 REFERENCE MATERIAL: site map and wireframes, test photos, layout brainstorming ideas